Home » Method » Instant Pot » Instant Pot Chickpeas (No Soak Method + Soaked)

 Instructions

-Place chickpeas into the bottom of the pressure cooker insert, pour water overtop.
+Using Unsoaked Chickpeas: Place the rinsed chickpeas (and any optional add-ins) in the Instant Pot insert.
+Add 5 cups of water.
 Attach the lid, turn to lock, and move the valve to ‘SEALING’.
-Set the Instant Pot to BEAN or manually set to HIGH PRESSURE, and cook for 5 or 45 minutes (see below for your cooking time).
-Once done, let the pressure release on its own for at least 15 minutes, then move the valve to the ‘VENTING’ position to complete the process.
+Set the Instant Pot to BEAN or manually set to HIGH PRESSURE, and cook for 45 minutes.
+Once cooking ends, allow a natural pressure release for 15 minutes.
+Then carefully move the valve to VENTING to release any remaining steam.

 Notes

-If making a smaller batch, use 1 cup dried chickpeas, reduce water by 1 cup for both unsoaked and soaked chickpeas, continue recipe as written.
+If making a smaller batch, use 1 cup dried chickpeas, reduce water by 1 cup for both unsoaked and soaked chickpeas, and continue the recipe as written.

 7 Comments